 How can we maximize the education potential for the experience abroad in such a finite amount of time?
 What activities, programming, style, or teaching methods are the most productive and engaging?
 What can educators do to better help students achieve learning outcomes?

 Now the Director of GoAbroad.com, I am combining my skills of writing and project management with my love for experiential education.
-Tackling the non-commercial side of the business allows me to think creatively about resources that are needed by future travelers, to innovate tools that will make their experience journeying away, home, and back again more intentional.
-I am also a Masters of Education candidate at Colorado State University (Go Rams!) for their program in Student Administration.
+Tackling the non-commercial side of the business allows me to think creatively about resources that are needed by future young travelers, to innovate tools that will make their experience journeying away, home, and back again more intentional.
+I am also working on a Student Affairs & Higher Education Certificate at Colorado State University (Go Rams!) to increase my knowledge of the inner-workings of college campuses and students.

 In my free time, you can find me whipping up content for websites like Premier Internships Ireland, the Foundation for International Education, and the American Gap Association, among others.
-I can also usually be found at fussy coffee shops pretending to understand different coffee origins’ impact on flavor and typing furiously on my laptop.
+I can also usually be found hiking around beautiful Colorado, at fussy coffee shops typing furiously on my laptop, or engaging in conversation with strangers (that’s the best!).

 It is my chief belief that traveling has the potential to unleash positive impacts on the world at large.
 However, traveling alone doesn’t do the trick.
 It takes conscious, concerted effort, sensitivity, and curiosity.
 Interacting in a foreign culture alongside strangers diminishes the “us” vs. “them” mentality and allows for more collaborative, collective thinking and joint visions for the future.
 It’s this mindset that I advocate for and humbly hope underscores all of my writing.